Camera Phone vs Digital Camera:

 ASzbenefits of a DSLR is the quality images it can produce.

 There’s no such thing as a DSLR camera that’s as easy to use as an iPhone camera.
 There’s also no such thing as a DSLR quality camera phone.

 Smartphone camera sensor sizes are tiny compared to DSLR cameras and mirrorless cameras.
-Even high-end point and shoot cameras have larger sensors.
+This is one of the main differences in camera phone vs digital camera.
+Even the high-end point and shoot cameras have larger sensors.
 By size, I am not meaning pixel count, but the actual physical size of the sensor.

 More pixels does generally mean more detail is captured.
 But often this becomes irrelevant.
 Most photos taken on iPhones end up on Facebook or Instagram.
 These platforms compress your photographs down to around 2 megapixels.
 So you’re throwing away 46 megapixels worth of information.

 Capturing more detail with more pixels means you can print your photos bigger.
 Yet, you will notice a loss of quality once you start manipulating smartphone photos.
 Imaging apps like Snapseed or Afterlight can degrade your photo quality.
 This becomes much more evident once you enlarge your pictures beyond the size of your phone’s screen.

 Smartphone Lenses Compared to Camera Lenses

 Mobile phone lenses, like their sensors, are tiny.
 They are as small as 4mm wide and 0.2mm thick.
 This inhibits their ability to produce high-quality photographs.
 Convenience is again in their size.
 It’s much easier to pack your phone than it is your DSLR with a big zoom lens attached.